thirilochankarthi/GenHealth/README.md

-# genhealth : 11:00 (not able to create directory inside the lib HELP: try in vs code)
+# genhealth : 41:00 (4 pages Maded Initial)

+# extension Installed:
+1. Awesome Flutter Snippets
+2.

 ## 1. UI KIT
 The UI kit for this project is downloaded from this website